 Duncan Selbie, Chief Executive of Public Health England, outlined the multiple ways in which the arts can promote recovery and, importantly, prevent illness in the first place.
 He boldly stated that attempts to fix the health of the nation with a focus on treatment via the NHS are, quite simply, “not going to work,” and called for a preventative approach that aspires to better health outcomes through positive lifestyle choices.

-I was thrilled to see mirrored my own belief that action and change is imminent in a blog by Head of Research at Liverpool’s Institute for Cultural Capital Kerry Wilson, who wrote: “this was not a defensive community of interest preaching to the converted, but a proactive community of practice ready to lobby and campaign.”
+The conference was a hive of action and change.
+In a blog by Head of Research at Liverpool’s Institute for Cultural Capital Kerry Wilson, who wrote: “this was not a defensive community of interest preaching to the converted, but a proactive community of practice ready to lobby and campaign.”

 Arts, Health and Wellbeing: Creative Health Report